chinapedia/wikipedia.abstract.en/Page/Ambiguity.md

 Lexical ambiguity is contrasted with semantic ambiguity.
 The former represents a choice between a finite number of known and meaningful context-dependent interpretations.
 The latter represents a choice between any number of possible interpretations, none of which may have a standard agreed-upon meaning.
 This form of ambiguity is closely related to vagueness.

-Linguistic ambiguity can be a problem in law, because the interpretation of written documents and oral agreements is often of paramount importance.Structural_analysis_of_an_ambiguous_spanish_sentence.svg
+Linguistic ambiguity can be a problem in law, because the interpretation of written documents and oral agreements is often of paramount importance.

 Lexical ambiguity